ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 +++++++++++++++++++++++++

 By default parameters are ordered alphabetically based on their name.
 You may override this default ordering by reordering the parameters as needed and saving their relative positions.
-This is done through the table listing the parameters by clicking the **up** and **down** arrows at each row's right end.
+This is done through the table listing the parameters, by using the **move** buttons at each row's right end, to drag and drop them into their desired ordering.

 .. figure:: ../screenshots/admin_domains_endpoint_parameters.PNG
   :align: center

-At each click the relevant row will be moved accordingly by one.
 Once you have reordered parameters in this way you will notice that the **Save parameter order** button becomes enabled.
 You will need to click this to confirm and persist the displayed ordering.

 .. _AUTOMATION_API_ENABLED: https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/index.html#configuration-properties
 .. _production: https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/